-Are you looking to form a limited liability company (LLC) in the state of Maryland, but you’re not sure how the formation process works?
-There are several important steps when it comes to creating a Maryland LLC that is compliant and able to do business in the state.
+Are you looking to form a limited liability company (LLC) in Maryland, but you’re not sure how the process works?
+There are several important steps to create a compliant Maryland LLC that can do business in the state.

-The Maryland LLC is one of the most popular business structures in state.
-It’s a more casual and flexible type of business than a corporation, but includes personal asset protection that’s lacking from sole proprietorships and general partnerships.
+The Maryland LLC is one of the most popular business structures in the state.
+It’s a more casual and flexible type of business than a corporation but includes the personal asset protection that’s lacking in sole proprietorships and general partnerships.

 LLCs in Maryland have simple formation and maintenance requirements, several options for how they can be taxed, and flexible management.
 From one-person businesses to multi-member LLCs with several owners, the LLC is a popular choice for a reason.

 Setting Up a Brand-New Maryland LLC in 5 Steps

 For the first part of this guide, we’ll cover the five essential steps to setting up a Maryland business that doesn’t have employees yet.
 These steps also apply to businesses with employees, but we’re keeping things streamlined to start.
 If you do have employees, make sure you complete these steps and the steps for employers (which we’ll cover later in the guide).

 Step One: Choose a Business Name

 Your LLC’s name is often the first impression you get to make on potential customers, and therefore it goes without saying that this is an important step.
 There are a few different aspects to consider when naming your business.

 In the state of Maryland, you’re required by law to meet several requirements for your business name.
 Here’s a quick glimpse at the rules for LLCs:

 - Your name must include the phrase “limited liability company” or the abbreviations “LLC” or “LC” or a close variation of these